Highlights

 Author Archives: Mark Peplow

-A profile of Fiona Godlee, Editor-in-chief of the BMJ.
+A profile of the BMJ’s editor, Fiona Godlee, for STAT magazine.

 Posted in Highlights